Bio

 Artist Statement

-Using dramatic cropping, camera angles and controlled color, I frame each painting like a movie still to blur the line between memory, imagination, and the cinematic experience.
-Within each painting, I typically show only one person disengaged with the viewer, allowing the spectator to feel comfortable sharing this intimate moment as the subject is both vulnerable and guarded.
 Incorporating American youth culture aesthetics and a variety of shiny, colorful materials enables me to explore the absurdities of life while giving my work the feeling of a rebellious Kurt Cobain wanna-be, adolescent daydream or the trashy sensibility of a coked-up party gurl.
 With installation, I can create an overstimulating, beautiful space for the viewer to feel the melancholy of the subjects in my paintings.
+Formally trained as a painter, I draw inspiration from and make references to artists like Mark Rothko, Audrey Flack, and Richard Estes in my installation work.
+Conceptual artists like Adrian Piper, Mike Kelley, and Joseph Beuys continue to shape and change my idea of the artist’s role in society.